avinashsaroj/Document_ChatBot_On_Amazon_Bedrock/Readme.md

-# PDF-QA with Amazon Bedrock \& Streamlit
+# PDF-QnA with Amazon Bedrock \& Streamlit

 This project is a PDF Question-Answering (QA) system leveraging **Amazon Bedrock** embeddings and large language models.
 Using **Streamlit** for interactive UI, it processes PDF documents, indexes them with vector embeddings (Titan), and allows users to ask questions that are answered using LLMs (Llama2, Jurassic2) via Bedrock.